-The CPT ancillary will consist of weekly, 1-hour individual supervision meetings.
+The CPT ancillary will consist of weekly, 1 hour individual supervision meetings.
 There may be occasions where small group supervision (consisting of three or fewer trainees) provides opportunities for role plays or observation.
-Supervision will include discussion of developing competence in utilizing CPT, session content, intervention choices, ethical and legal standards, and professionalism.
+Supervision will include discussion of developing competence in utilizing CPT, session content, intervention choices, ethical and legal standards, individual and cultural diversity, and professionalism.
 Interns will be required to audio record sessions and feedback will be provided during supervision.